...the coming year may well be remembered

 Source: World Bank’s 2016 World Development Report, p.
 131

 Different public policies to increase employment are under discussion.
-In the USA.
 For example, Trump’s campaign promised major infrastructural projects which should employ more people.
 While such approaches may alleviate the problem temporarily, however, the structural tension between the fast disappearance of certain jobs due to technological developments, on the one hand, and the slower creation of new jobs, on the other, will remain.

 In the digital era, Schumpeter’s creative destruction theory is often used to describe the disappearance of old industries and jobs and the appearance of new ones.
 However, digital reality is different due to a longer time-lag between closing old factories and re-integrating the workforce in new economic structures.